Domestication syndrome: Cause

-Many similar traits – both in animals and plants – are produced by orthologs, however whether this is true for domestication traits or merely for wild forms is less clear.
-Especially in the case of crops, doubt has been cast because some domestication traits have been found to result from unrelated loci.
+Many similar traits – both in animals and plants – are produced by orthologs; however, whether this is true for domestication traits or merely for wild forms is less clear.
+Especially in the case of plant crops, doubt has been cast because some domestication traits have been found to result from unrelated loci.

 In 2018, a study identified 429 genes that differed between modern dogs and modern wolves.
 As the differences in these genes could also be found in ancient dog fossils, these were regarded as being the result of the initial domestication and not from recent breed formation.
 These genes are linked to neural crest and central nervous system development.
 These genes affect embryogenesis and can confer tameness, smaller jaws, floppy ears, and diminished craniofacial development, which distinguish domesticated dogs from wolves and are considered to reflect domestication syndrome.
-The study proposes that domestication syndrome is caused by alterations in the migration or activity of neural crest cells during their development.
 The study concluded that during early dog domestication, the initial selection was for behavior.
 This trait is influenced by those genes which act in the neural crest, which led to the phenotypes observed in modern dogs.

+The 2023 parasite-mediated domestication hypothesis suggests that endoparasites such as helminths and protozoa could have mediated the domestication of mammals.
+Domestication involves taming, which has an endocrine component; and parasites can modify endocrine activity and microRNAs.
+Genes for resistance to parasites might be linked to those for the domestication syndrome; it is predicted that domestic animals are less resistant to parasites than their wild relatives.